google/docsy/userguide/content/en/docs/get-started/_index.md

 aliases: [/docs/getting-started/]
 date: 2018-07-30
 description:
-  Learn how to get started with Docsy, including the available options for installing and using the Docsy theme.
+  Learn how to get started with Docsy, including the available options for test installing and using the Docsy theme.
 ---